graphql/graphql.github.io/src/content/code/language-support/java-kotlin-android/server/kgraphql.md

 github: aPureBase/KGraphQL
 ---

-Here's a simple example on how to create a simple schema based on a kotlin data class plus a property resolver that gets applied onto your class.
+Here's an example on how to create a simple schema based on a kotlin data class plus a property resolver that gets applied onto your class.

 ```kotlin
 data class Article(val id: Int, val text: String)